 The “oncogenic paradox” refers to this puzzle:

 - A huge variety of things in the world—from viruses to radiation to chemicals to oxidation—can damage DNA and cause mutations.
-Seyfried quotes Nobel-prize winner Alfred Szent-Györgyi:“…
+Seyfried quotes Nobel-prize winner Albert Szent-Györgyi:“…

 “…it is getting more and more difficult to find something that is not carcinogenic.”